-- 10.2.1 Suspension geometry must remain fixed at all times. - 10.2.2 Any powered device which is capable of altering the configuration or affecting the performance of any part of the suspension system is forbidden. - 10.2.3 No adjustment may be made to the suspension system while the car is in motion.
+- 10.2.1 With the steering wheel fixed, the position of each wheel centre and the orientation of its rotation axis must be completely and uniquely defined by a function of its principally vertical suspension travel, save only for the effects of reasonable compliance which does not intentionally provide further degrees of freedom. - 10.2.2 Any powered device which is capable of altering the configuration or affecting the performance of any part of the suspension system is forbidden. - 10.2.3 No adjustment may be made to the suspension system while the car is in motion.

-10.3 Suspension members:
+10.3 Suspension members :

-- 10.3.1 All suspension members must be made from an homogeneous metallic material. - 10.3.2 The cross-sections of each member of every suspension component must have an aspect ratio no greater than 1.5:1 and be symmetrical about its major axis.
-All suspension components may however have sections with an aspect ratio greater than 1.5:1, and be non-symmetrical, provided these are adjacent to their inner and outer attachments and form no more than 1.5% of the total distance between the attachments of the relevant member. - All measurements will be made perpendicular to a line drawn between the inner and outer attachments of the relevant member. - 10.3.3 No major axis of a cross section of a suspension member may subtend an angle greater than 5° to the reference plane when measured parallel to the centre line of the car. - 10.3.4 Non-structural parts of suspension members are considered bodywork. - 10.3.5 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing provision must be made to accommodate flexible cables, each with a cross sectional area greater than 110mm2, the purpose of which is to connect each wheel/upright assembly to the main structure of the car.
+- 10.3.1 The cross-sections of each member of every suspension component must have an aspect ratio no greater than 1.5:1 and be symmetrical about its major axis.
+All suspension components may however have sections with an aspect ratio greater than 1.5:1, and be non-symmetrical, provided these are adjacent to their inner and outer attachments and form no more than 15% of the total distance between the attachments of the relevant member. - All measurements will be made perpendicular to a line drawn between the inner and outer attachments of the relevant member. - 10.3.2 No major axis of a cross section of a suspension member may subtend an angle greater than 5° to the reference plane when measured parallel to the centre line of the car. - 10.3.3 Non-structural parts of suspension members are considered bodywork. - 10.3.4 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing provision must be made to accommodate flexible cables, each with a cross sectional area greater than 110mm2, the purpose of which is to connect each wheel/upright assembly to the main structure of the car.
 The cables and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.